osrf/ros2multirobotbook/src/ros2_design_patterns.md

 with type `sensor_msgs/Image`.
-If the blob finder node subscribes to a topic with the same name and type, then the two nodes find each other and establish a connection over which image messages can get from the camera driver to the blob finder (the nodes find each other and establish those connection in a process called *discovery*, which will be treated in detail later in this book).
+If the blob finder node subscribes to a topic with the same name and type, then the two nodes find each other and establish a connection over which image messages can get from the camera driver to the blob finder (the nodes find each other and establish those connections in a process called *discovery*, which will be covered in detail later in this book).
 Each message that flows across the `/image` topic will be of type `sensor_msgs/Image`.